 Hemant Adlakha, Associate Professor, Centre for Chinese and South East Asian Studies, Jawaharlal Nehru University, New Delhi; Honorary Fellow, Institute of Chinese Studies, New Delhi.

-Prof. Hemant Adlakha is Associate Professor of Chinese, Jawaharlal Nehru University in New Delhi.
-He is also Vice-Chairperson and Honorary Fellow with the Institute of Chinese Studies, Delhi.
+Hemant Adlakha is Associate Professor of Chinese, Jawaharlal Nehru University in New Delhi.
+He is also Vice chairperson and Honorary Fellow with the Institute of Chinese Studies, Delhi.
 His areas of research include political discourse in the PRC and modern Chinese Literature and Culture.
-He is a Member, International Editorial Committee, International Society for Lu Xun Studies, Seoul (ROK).
-His articles have appeared in China Report, The Diplomat, Japan Times, Encyclopaedia of Race and Racism, 2nd Edition, Washington etc. His co-translation of Lu Xun’s prose poetry collection from Chinese into Hindi has been published by the National Book Trust (NBT) in November 2019.
+He is a member, International Editorial Committee, International Society for Lu Xun Studies, Seoul (ROK).
+His articles have appeared in China Report, The Diplomat, Japan Times, Encyclopaedia of Race and Racism, 2nd Edition, Washington etc. His co-translation of Lu Xun’s prose poetry collection from Chinese into Hindi has been published by the NBT in November 2019.

 Myths are an essential part of all forms of human narrative.
 Myth-making, likewise, is central to all academic disciplines.
 Diplomacy or foreign policy as a field of study is no exception.

 It is widely known across the US “think tank-land” and in the strategic affairs community that the US initiative to tighten the noose around China was first initiated under the Bush administration just months before